-- ¶ 36 Also, the testimony offered at the adjudicatory hearing from the DCFS workers, which the trial court found credible, indicated that Dawn P. had not completed her previous services with regard to mental health.
+¶ 34 Also, the testimony offered at the adjudicatory hearing from the DCFS workers, which the trial court found credible, indicated that Dawn P. had not completed her previous services with regard to mental health.
 She acknowledged that she was self-medicating with medicinal marijuana but was not taking any other prescription medication to address her mental health issues.
 She also explained that she talked to a therapist when she felt it necessary but had not spoken to the therapist in a few months.
-As for being prepared for M.W.'s birth, she acknowledged that she was not ready for the child's birth when she admitted that she was not expecting to go into labor, even though she was full term. - ¶ 37 Further, in adjudicating M.W. a neglected minor, the trial court took into consideration Dawn P.'s previous DCFS cases, which ended in 2010 and 2018 with the children not being returned to her care, and her failure to complete her service plan tasks in those cases.
+As for being prepared for M.W.'s birth, she acknowledged that she was not prepared for the child's birth when she admitted that she was not expecting to go into labor, even though she was full term.

+Further, in adjudicating M.W. a neglected minor, the trial court took into ¶ 35 consideration Dawn P.'s previous DCFS cases, which ended in 2010 and 2018 with the children not being returned to her care.
 Although we recognize her argument that sufficient time had passed to call into question the connection between those cases and the court's findings here, we note that the court's finding of neglect did not focus primarily on the prior cases and was instead a finding made based on the totality of the circumstances.
-Dawn P. is still in a similar posture as she was in 2010 and 2018 in that the evidence presented to the court showed that she has not completed mental health services, she is not taking any prescribed medication for her mental illnesses (other than marijuana) and had not taken any since April 2021, she had struggled with her mental health as recent as 2021, and neither parent understood how Dawn P.'s previous history impacted her ability to safely care for a child.
-The above evidence, without any credible evidence indicating that Dawn P. had her mental health issues under control, is sufficient to support the trial court's finding that M.W. was neglected.
+Dawn P. is still in a similar posture as she was in 2010 and 2018 in that the evidence presented to the court showed that she has not completed mental health services, she is not taking any prescribed medication for her mental illnesses (other than marijuana) and had not taken any since April 2021, she had struggled with her mental health as recent as 2021, and she did not understand how her previous history impacted her ability to safely care for a child.
+Considering the totality of the evidence, we find that the trial court's finding of neglect based on an injurious environment was not against the manifest weight of the evidence.